Streamlining the farmer’s walk 2X per week spawns gangsta-like power

 Two heavy dumbbells or kettlebells.
 What is heavy?

-For beginners, 15–25% maximum of your body weight for each side is a safe start.
+For beginners, 15–20% maximum of your body weight in each hand is a safe start.
 For instance, if you weigh 130 pounds, your starting weight would be about 20–25 lbs per hand.
-HOWEVER, until you find confidence in a consistent gait and stability, it’s advised to begin with not more than 15–20 lbs. per hand.
+HOWEVER, until you find confidence in a consistent gait and stability, it’s advised to begin with less.

 If your form is compromised, reduce the weight.